EthenStrine/site/_posts/2019-03-05-gray-elegy.md

 I 13 - __symbolism__ - because its dark needles are evergreen (symbolically ever living) the Yew tree was a common cemetry tree associated with death.
 II 17-32 - the poet develops the ***theme*** - life and its small pleasures that the dead will no longer experience.
 II 29-32 - **personification - "amnition" and "grandeur" represent power and glory of the nobility.
+II 33-34 - develop the *theme* of mortality - death doees not repsect social rank.
+II 37-40 - ***apostophe*** the poet addresses all who posses the quality *pride* they too will die.